trptcolin/lein-plugin/README.md

 ## Usage

-Call the install-global-plugin task with the same arguments you would put in the Leiningen :dev-dependencies if you wanted to use this on a single project.
+Call the plugin task with the same arguments you would put in the Leiningen :dev-dependencies if you only wanted to use this on a single project.

-    % lein plugin install lein-difftest "1.2.2"
+    % lein plugin install lein-clojars "0.6.0"
     % lein plugin install lein-release/lein-release "1.1.1"
+    % lein plugin uninstall lein-clojars "0.6.0"
+    % lein plugin help

 ## Installation

     % lein deps
-    % lein plugin install lein-install-global-plugin "0.0.1-SNAPSHOT"
+    % lein plugin install lein-plugin "0.0.1"

 ## License